YoucanBaby/DAFFnet/README.md

 # AFFnet
-This project is for paper "Attentional Feature Fusion Network for Monocular Depth Estimation".
+This project is for paper "Diverse Attentional Feature Fusion Network for Monocular Depth Estimation".